microsoft/TypeScript-wiki/FAQ.md

 being asked when we were passing a possibly-too-specific callback to a function.

-In summary, in the TypeScript type system, the question of *whether a more-specific-type-accepting function should be assignable to a function accpting a less-specific type* provides a prerequisite answer to whether an *array* of that more specific type should be assignable to an array of a less specific type.
+In summary, in the TypeScript type system, the question of *whether a more-specific-type-accepting function should be assignable to a function accepting a less-specific type* provides a prerequisite answer to whether an *array* of that more specific type should be assignable to an array of a less specific type.
 Having the latter *not* be the case would not be an acceptable type system in the vast majority of cases, so we have to take a correctness trade-off for the specific case of function argument types.